openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_hsic.rst

 This can be defined as the the process of identifying the input variables which are significantly influential on the considered output.
-More specifically, within the framework of HSIC this can be done by relying on statistical hypotheses tests.
+More specifically, within the framework of HSIC this can be done by relying on statistical hypothesis tests.
 In practice, we wish to test the the following hypothesis:

 .. math::